MicrosoftDocs/learn/learn-pr/azure/develop-app-that-queries-azure-sql/includes/3-exercise-create-tables-bulk-import-query-data.md

 [!include[](../../../includes/azure-sandbox-activate.md)]

-1. In the Cloud Shell window on the right, run the following command to download the data files and application code for the educational institute system:
+1. In the Cloud Shell window on the right, run the following command to download the data files and application code for the educational institute system.

     <!-- TODO: Replace <location of repository> with the name of the repository containing the sample code in GitHub.
 The source code is currently supplied in the code folder for this module -->